MathuxNY-73/hackerrank-problems/Mathematics/README.md

 ## Find the Point
 This is a mathematics challenge from hackerrank.
 The goal is to find the 180-symetric of a given point p accross another given point q.
-I tried to solve this problem using the C language [Problem link](https://www.hackerrank.com/challenges/find-point/problem).
+I tried to solve this problem using the C and Scala language [Problem link](https://www.hackerrank.com/challenges/find-point/problem).
 As of October 2<sup>nd</sup>, 2018 :
 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got correct